KaspervdHeijden/dotfiles/README.md

 # override fork check, to not have to pass -f
 git config --local dotfiles.checkFork 0;

-# override master branch check, to not have to pass -m
+# override default branch check, to not have to pass -d
-git config --local dotfiles.checkMaster 0;
+git config --local dotfiles.checkDefaultBranch 0;
 ```

 This needs to be done on every machine, since git variables aren't part of the repository itself.